Greece Moments Greece Moments

 Rhodes Toy Museum

-What does a woman of the world do with her adult husband’s huge toy collection?
-She is opening a toy museum so that all the stuff doesn’t gather dust at home, and invites young and old to visit Rhodes.
-Jacqueline, born in the Netherlands, had the idea and her husband Thanassis presents his toys from all over the world.
+What does a sensible woman do with her husband’s enormous toy collection?
+She opens a museum so the treasures don’t gather dust at home, and invites young and old to come and enjoy them.
+Jacqueline, originally from the Netherlands, had the idea, and her husband Thanassis now proudly presents his toys from all over the world.

 Toy Museum Rhodos Empfehlung für Kindern